B1NLAMA/ECS163FINALPROJECT/README.md

 I have improved the filter now and also changed the way our selection interacts with the line.
 I figured out how to filter by the tags, year and month.
 I have added legend and also added color by tags.
+Added an interaction where if brushed, it will filter the tag
 ```
 This is an code that calls the filter.